Komonodrg-portfolio/---AI---Driveloop_Rideshare/README.md

 </details>
 ---

-## 📊 Step 5 — Tailored Control Matrix (Living Tracker)
+## 📊 Tailored Control Matrix (Living Tracker)

 A **curated subset** of the Moderate baseline, focused on this system.
 Rows are added and statuses updated as controls are implemented.
-This is the artifact an assessor would ask for.
+This is the type of artifact an assessor would evaluate.

 **Status legend:** ✅ Implemented · 🟡 In Progress · ⬜ Planned · 🔵 Inherited · 🟠 Compensating · ➖ Scoped-Out